Website design and development in Spalding, Lincolnshire

 There are several different types of design and content elements that can cause you to experience a high bounce rate.
 This includes design elements that distract your visitors and design elements that are too difficult to navigate.

-There are also design elements that are confusing or don’t offer enough information to guide users through the process.
+There are also website design elements that are confusing or don’t offer enough information to guide users through the process.
 Because if a user enters the wrong information or experiences a confusing or difficult process, they’re more likely to bounce out of frustration.

 They will exit your website as soon as possible and increase your bounce rate.
 You need to look at what can be done to keep your visitors on your site longer.

-Strategies for Increasing Google Bounce Rate
+Strategies for Increasing Bounce Rate

 There are a few things that you can do to increase the likelihood that your users will stay on your website once they hit it.
+Ensure that your navigation links are clear and easy to follow.

 Cluttered or unclear navigation links can confuse your visitors and lead them to bounce.